 The higher the bit of the CPU, the more memory it can address.

-In other words, if you have a processor with a 32 bit architecture, you would only be able to install about 4.3 GB of RAM Theoretically (~3.5 GB Typically Usable).
-If you install any more than this, the extra RAM will go to waste.
+In other words, if you have a processor with a 32-bit architecture, you can only install about 4.3 GB of RAM Theoretically (~3.5 GB Typically Usable).
+If you install more than this, the extra RAM will be wasted.

-In other words, 64 bit archtiecture is backward compatible but the 32 bit architecture is not forward compatible.
+In other words, 64-bit architecture is backward compatible, but the 32-bit architecture is not forward consistent.

 Also Read: Where is Motherboard in Device Manager?